Jim Florentine: Career

 In 2004, he worked one season on HBO's Inside the NFL performing various comedy sketches.
-The show won an Emmy that season and Florentine has proudly said in various interviews that when he was single, he kept it on his nightstand and it would close the deal anytime he had a date over.
+The show won an Emmy that season and Florentine has proudly said in various interviews that when he was single, he kept it on his nightstand, and it would close the deal anytime he had a date over.
 He called it his "Mariano Rivera".

-At the same time, Florentine released two hidden camera DVDs called Meet The Creeps where he and his partner Don Jamieson pull outrageous pranks on people.
-The DVD has got in the hands of some Comedy Central executives, and they brought Meet The Creeps to their broadband channel called Motherload.
-After the two successful seasons, Comedy Central did a Meet The Creeps pilot for the network.
-The pilot was deemed too mean-spirited and the show never made it on the network.
+At the same time, Florentine released two hidden camera DVDs named Meet The Creeps, where he and his partner Don Jamieson pulled outrageous pranks on people.
+The DVDs fell into the hands of some Comedy Central executives, who then brought Meet The Creeps to their broadband channel called Motherload.
+After two successful seasons, Comedy Central created a Meet The Creeps pilot for the network.
+However, the pilot was deemed too mean-spirited, and the show never made it on the network.

 Between 2004 and 2008, he made three appearances on Jimmy Kimmel Live! on ABC.
 He also appeared on The Late Late Show Craig Kilborn.
 In 2007, Florentine appeared on the last episode of The Apprentice in season 4 doing his edgy stand-up comedy at a conservative charity event.
 He asked Trump's partner George if he wears a diaper.
 He has not appeared on The Apprentice since.

 He is an occasional guest on the late-night Fox News Channel show Red Eye w/ Greg Gutfeld.

 Later in 2010, Florentine appeared in the feature film A Little Help as Brian.

 In 2011, Florentine launched his weekly podcast called Comedy, Metal, Midgets.
 It is one of the most popular comedy podcasts landing in the top 20 every week.

 On October 25, 2011, Florentine released his stand-up CD on Metal Blade Records called Cringe N Purge.
 It landed at No. 3 on the iTunes charts and No. 5 on the Comedy Billboard Charts.

-In June 2012, Florentine hosted the OMA Awards for MTV that aired worldwide.
-In August 2012 That Metal Show that Jim co hosts on VH1 Classic will be going into its 11th season.
-Florentine also opened for the band Metallica at Orionfest festival which attracted over 50,000 fans.
+In June 2012, Florentine hosted the OMA Awards for MTV, which aired worldwide.
+In August 2012, That Metal Show that Jim co-hosts on VH1 Classic will be going into its 11th season.
+Florentine also opened for the band Metallica at the Orionfest festival which attracted over 50,000 fans.

 On September 4, 2012, Florentine released his second CD on Metal Blade Records called Awful Jokes From My First Comedy Notebook.
 The CD also landed at No. 3 on the iTunes Charts and No. 10 on the Comedy Billboard Charts.
 Jim is only the third comedian ever to have two CDs land in the top 10 in the same year.
-The concept for this CD was that Jim stumbled across his first comedy notebooks from when he first started doing comedy back in the early 1990s.
+The concept for this CD was that Jim stumbled across his first comedy notebooks from when he started doing comedy back in the early 1990s.
 He could not believe how bad his early jokes were and decided to share them with his fans and went into a recording studio and read his awful jokes directly out of his notebook.
 The CD has received critical acclaim in the comedy world for taking a huge risk.